Lvancyho/Dot-Collector/README.md

 Responsible for all things within the project of Dot Collector

 Precentage of all work:
-100% from Ivan with some help from Jeffry for the factory design pattery.
+100% from Ivan with some help from Jeffry for the factory design pattery, Gabe for the Command explanation and class materials for the DLL.
 I was able to create the coins on my own but realized that the way I implemented it wasn't necessarily the factory design pattern taking place so Jeffry helped me out by explaining it and creating the parent class for the coins while I made the child classes.
 I also had to look into my old projects to refresh my memory on some useful lines of code such as my first year GDW game for listeners for observers and button mapping.

 Explanation of what was done and how it was done:
 I made the game Dot Collector by implementing the design patterns, singleton, factory, observer and command.